 CELL PHONES: Students may use cell phones before school, at lunch, and in between classes.
 Students may NOT have cell phones out for any purpose during church-related activities.
 Cell phone usage in class is determined by the individual teacher.
 Unless otherwise instructed by the teacher, cell phones should be turned off and out of sight while in the classroom.
 The majority of classrooms are equipped with phone pockets where cell phones may be stored per individual teacher classroom protocol for the duration of the class.
 The Administration reserves the right to search the contents of confiscated phones.
 For further details, see the guidelines for specific disciplinary infractions listed in this handbook.
+Beginning Fall of 2025 KCHS will have a "Tech-Free Tuesday" in which students will not have access to their phones throughout the day.
+Cell phones will be stored in the lockers closest to the student's "A" block class the morning of.
+Cell phones will then be returned at the conclusion of the day.
+If immediate contact is needed with the student, family members and/or guardians can contact the school directly.

 COURSE EVALUATIONS: At the completion of year-long and semester-long courses, teachers give the student an opportunity to give anonymous feedback on the quality of instruction and course content.
 Evaluations are administered online.
 Evaluation results are returned to the teacher after semester exams.

-DANCES INCLUDING PROM: KCHS generally hosts three (3) dances, Homecoming, Winter Formal, and Prom.
+DANCES INCLUDING PROM: KCHS generally hosts two (2) dances, Winter Formal, and Prom.
 Students who wish to bring a non-KCHS student to a dance must obtain an out-of-school date form from the front office.

 In general, out-of-School dates must be in 9th grade at a minimum, and under the age of 21 at a maximum.
-With special permission from the Dean of Students, freshmen may request to bring an eighth-grade date.
+With special permission from the VP of Student Affairs, freshmen may request to bring an eighth-grade date.
 An out-of-school date processing fee is due with the submission of the required out-of-school date form.
-The out-of-school date form and fee must be submitted to the front office at least 1 week in advance of Prom.
+The out-of-school date form and fee must be submitted to the front office at least 1 week in advance.